Emergent Universe as an interaction in the dark sector: Other relevant parameters

 Other cosmological relevant parameter is the deceleration parameter at the present time $q(z=0)=q_0$.
 The Figure \ref{T-12} shows the behaviour of the deceleration parameter with the redshift.
 In particular, the present-day value of $q(z=0)$ is between $[-0.56; -0.54]$ as can be seen from Table \ref{II2}.

 We also determined the variation of the dark energy parameter behind recombination or big-bang nucleosynthesis epochs \cite{Luis7}, \cite{Sanchez} and compared with the severe bound for each epoch.
 This can be considered as a complementary tool for testing our models.
-One of the last constraints on early dark energy (ede) come from the Planck+WP+high L data: $\Omega_{ede} < 0.009$ at $95\%$ C.L \cite{Planck2013}.
+One of the last constraints on early dark energy (ede) comes from the Planck TT, TE, EE+lowP+BSH data: $\Omega_{ede} < 0.0036$ at $95\%$ C.L \cite{Planck2015XIV}.
 We found that $\Omega_{x}(z\simeq 10^{3})$ is over the interval $[0.0020,0.0032]$ for the model with $r=1/2$ and $[2.7\times 10^{-6},5.4\times 10^{-6}]$ for $r=1/3$, so our estimations satisfied the bound reported by the Planck mission [see Tables \ref{II2}].
-In regard to the bound reported from the joint analysis based on Euclid+CMBPol data, $\Omega_{ede} <0.00092$ \cite{HollEuc}, \cite{Cala1}, the model with $r=1/2$ doesn't satisfied the severe bound, but the model with $r=1/3$ fulfill the bound reported.
-Around $z=10^{10}$, in the nucleosynthesis epoch, we have $\Omega_{x}$ between $[10^{-15}; 10^{-13}]$ at the $1\sigma$level, therefore the model with $r=1/3$ is in concordance with the conventional BBN processes that occurred at a temperature of $1 {\rm Mev}$ \cite{WrightBBN}.
+In regard to the bound reported from the joint analysis based on Euclid+CMBPol data, $\Omega_{ede} <0.00092$ \cite{HollEuc}, \cite{Cala1}, the model with $r=1/2$ does not satisfy the severe bound, but the model with $r=1/3$ fulfil the bound reported.
+Around $z=10^{10}$, in the nucleosynthesis epoch, we have $\Omega_{x}$ between $[10^{-15}; 10^{-13}]$ at the $1\sigma$ level, therefore the model with $r=1/3$ is in concordance with the conventional BBN processes that occurred at a temperature of $1 {\rm Mev}$ \cite{WrightBBN}.
+For the best fit values obtained using the JLA sample for the models, the dark energy behind recombination is $\Omega_{x}(z\simeq 10^{3})=0.0056$ and $\Omega_{x}(z\simeq 10^{3})=1.05\cdot10^{-6}$ with $r=1/2$ and with $r=1/3$ respectively.
+For the nucleosynthesis epoch, the values are $\Omega_{x}=0.001$ for the model with $r=1/2$ and $\Omega_{x}=2.18\cdot10^{-15}$ with $r=1/3$.
+These values coincide with the ones obtained by constraining with the Hubble data.